40net-cloud/fortinet-azure-solutions/FortiGate/Active-Passive-SDN/legacy/README.md

 # FortiGate Next-Generation Firewall - Active/Passive SDN - Legacy

-As of March 2026, FortiGate SKUs were introduced in the Azure Marketplace that provide access to the latest marketplace features.
-In specific regions and deployment scenarios, legacy SKUs are still required; this directory contains those legacy artifacts.
+As of March 2026, new FortiGate SKUs were introduced in the Azure Marketplace that provide access to the latest marketplace features.
+In specific regions and deployment scenarios, legacy SKUs (e.g. GovCloud, private offers, ...) are still required; this directory contains those legacy artifacts.
 [For current SKU documentation and deployment instructions, see the parent directory](../).

 ## Deployment